grscwf/twin-mt/nero-dev-guide.md

   - Changing a flag adds another state to the history, and going back will revert the change.
 - var-info highlights "notable" flags.
-  - Notable flags are flags like `n1_naked` that are expected to have visible effects in the current passage.
+  - Notable flags are flags like `n_naked` that are expected to have visible effects in the current passage.
-  - Notable flags are defined by story section: eg, `n1_naked` is not notable if it's always true in a section.
+  - Notable flags are defined by story section: eg, `n_naked` is not notable if it's always true in a section.
   - If a passage does not read a notable flag, it's marked with a construction-sign warning.